 What should I serve with the shrimp?

-Shrimp Picatta is excellent with pasta.
+As mentioned, Shrimp Piccata is excellent with pasta.
 Angel Hair noodles are my favorite for this dish, as they twist in and out of the sauce, and shrimp, making for the perfect bite.

 You can, of course, use any noodle shape you prefer, if you’re going the noodle route.
 Just toss the noodles with the shrimp and sauce for a delicious pasta dinner.